Don't miss Dhul Hijjah's reward. Automate your charity with 10 Days for Gaza & Sudan. 1 click, 10 days, x700 rewards.

 What should I do on the Day of Arafah?

-• Recite duas as much as possible, and ask for forgiveness for your sins.
+Reciting duas as much as possible, and asking for forgiveness for your sins is expected on the Day of Arafah.
 This sacred day should be spent in worship and supplication.

 “The best of du’a’ is du’a’ on the day of ‘Arafah, and the best that I and the Prophets before me said is ‘Laailaaha ill-Allaahwahdahu la shareekalah, lahu’l-mulkwalahu’l-hamdwahuwa ‘alakullishay’inqadeer.”
 (There is no god but Allah alone, with no partner or associate; His is the dominion, to Him be praise, and He has power over all things).
 (Al-Tirmidhi)

-• Read the Quran and reflect on its meaning.
+5. Read the Quran and reflect on its meaning

-• Honour your parents by spending time with them if it’s safe to, listening to their opinions and serving them in any way you can.
+Your parents are important and should be respected by spending time with them if it’s safe to, listening to their opinions and serving them in any way you can.

 Spiritual rewards for all of these actions are multiplied many times over, so this is the perfect time to gain the amazing blessings and mercy of Allah.